thedumebi/Jumga/README.md

 I opted to use the "/payment" endpoint instead of the "/charges" so Jumga would at no point get access to the user's card details for any reason.

-You can visit [Named Link](https://e-jumga.herokuapp.com/ "here title") to see a demo.
+You can visit [here](https://e-jumga.herokuapp.com/ "here title") to see a demo.